tomsquest/docker-radicale/README.md

 ## Custom User/Group ID for the data volume

 You will certainly mount a volume to keep Radicale data between restart/upgrade of the container.
-But sharing files from the host, and the container can be problematic.
+But sharing files from the host and the container can be problematic.
 The reason is that `radicale` user **in** the container does not match the user running the container **on** the host.

 To solve this, this image offers four options (see below for details):